 The first holder of the Isabel Dalhousie Fellowship, in 2012, was Professor Edward Mendelson.
 During his Fellowship he delivered a lecture on “Auden and ‘the Flesh We Are’” at St Cecilia’s Hall.

 In 2013, the Fellowship was held by Michael and Edna Longley.
 Michael Longley is one of the world’s most highly regarded poets.
 He has published numerous volumes of poetry since he produced his first collection in 1969.
-In 1991 he won the Whitbread Poetry Prize and he has also been the recipient of the T S Eliot Prize, the Hawthornden Prize, and the Queen’s Gold Medal for Poetry.
-His latest collection is A Hundred Doors, and he is editor of Robert Graves: Selected Poems which will be published by Faber in August this year.
+In 1991 he won the Whitbread Poetry Prize and he has also been the recipient of the T.S.
+Eliot Prize, the Hawthornden Prize, and the Queen’s Gold Medal for Poetry.
+His latest collection is Angel Hill, and he is editor of Robert Graves: Selected Poems which will be published by Faber in July 2018.
 Professor Edna Longley is Professor Emerita at Queen’s University Belfast.
 She is well-known as a scholar and critic of modern poetry, and as an authority on the works of Edward Thomas.
 Her interests include Irish-Scottish studies.
-She has recently co-edited two collections of critical essays: Modern Irish and Scottish Poetry and Incorrigibly Plural: Louis MacNeice and his Legacy
+She has recently co-edited two collections of critical essays: Modern Irish and Scottish Poetry and Incorrigibly Plural: Louis MacNeice and his Legacy.